SummaryRead the full fact sheet

 Foods taken home in doggy bags can be exposed to a number of hazards including:

-- High-risk food left in the temperature danger zone (between 5 °C and 60 °C), which can have increased levels of food-poisoning bacteria
+- high-risk food left in the temperature danger zone (between 5 °C and 60 °C) can have increased levels of food poisoning bacteria

-- Incorrect handling by the consumer, which can contaminate the food with food-poisoning bacteria
+- incorrect handling by the consumer can contaminate the food with food poisoning bacteria